Kubernetes OIDC Authentication

 This guide assumes you have:

-• Deployed a Banyan Access Tier with access to your Kubernetes cluster.
+• Deployed an Access Tier with access to your Kubernetes cluster.

-• Installed Banyan App v.1.12.2+ on your desktop device and registered with a valid Banyan organization.
+• Installed desktop app v.1.12.2+ on your desktop device and registered with a valid CSE organization.

 • Completed the steps to create a Role and create a Policy as described in the Zero Trust Access to the Kubernetes API article.